 Our judgments of performance were necessarily subjective.
 But our concerns boiled down to this: Does the showerhead feel good and work well?
 And, if so, how does it compare to the rest?

 One last point: We are lucky enough to have really good water pressure.
 If your pressure is weak, your experience may not exactly match ours.
 However, modern shower bodies—the units installed behind the wall to deliver the water—are built with pressure-balancing valves, which deliver steady pressure to the showerhead to compensate for fluctuations in the domestic supply.
 Generally, if your shower has a single handle, you have one; if you have separate hot and cold handles, you don’t.

 The Delta In2ition 58480 was our favorite among showers we tested—both handheld and standard wall-mounted models.
-It’s a water-thrifty 2-gallon-per-minute model, but that doesn’t affect its performance.
+It’s an efficient 2-gallon-per-minute model, but that doesn’t affect its performance.
 It has a drenching rainshower setting, a powerful pulsating massage, and a range of sprays in between.
-The nozzles are designed to produce a sort of wave pattern (dubbed H2Okinectic) that Delta says results in larger, heavier droplets and wider coverage.
+The nozzles are designed to produce a sort of wave pattern (dubbed H2Okinetic) that Delta says results in larger, heavier droplets and wider coverage.
 Whatever the case, the rainshower setting is likely the one most people will default to, and it’s very good, delivering a wide, soaking shower.
 The massage setting is the best of all the showers we tested.
 It gives you a real thumping, enough to work out the knots in a stiff spine or neck.

 And the 58480, unlike many handhelds, installs as easily as traditional showerheads.
 You simply screw its outer unit to the outlet pipe, then attach the handheld via the hose.
 The process takes less than two minutes.
 This method isn’t unique to the 58480, but many hand showers require the installation of a wall-mounted slider bar or holster—lots of work for no appreciable gain in performance.